Table of Contents

 Employees may NOT:

 The Division of Purchasing is a service division.
-It exists to assure the compliance of the County with the LPCL and to assist County personnel in the procurement process.
+It exists to ensure the compliance of the County with the Local Public Contracts Law (LPCL) and to assist County personnel in the procurement process.
 That said, the Division processes approximately 15,000 requisitions per year and administers up to 175 Public Bids.

 These large numbers can only be managed properly with the cooperation of all County personnel.
 Routine purchases need to be made easily and quickly.
 A contact person who inputs the requisitions for routine purchases must have the proper training and keep adequate records in order to expedite approval by the Division of Purchasing.